-We actually make them naturally.
+We make them naturally.
 There are up to 9 different types of ceramides in human skin, where they act like cement, providing a barrier between the environment and us.
 Ceramides are also a humectant, so they hold water in the skin.
 This helps keep the skin stay plump and supple.
 As we age, the levels in the skin tend to decline.
-This can lead to skin that's dry, itchy aged-spotted and even wrinkled.
+This can lead to skin that's dry, itchy aged-spotted, and even wrinkles.

 This is why they are are also called phytoceramides.
 The prefix phyto means plant.
-Ceramides can also be found in spinach, milk, eggs and soybeans.
+Ceramides can also be found in spinach, milk, eggs, and soybeans.
 It's estimated that Americans only get about 0.3 to 0.4 grams per day from food sources.
-While they are synthetically made, intriguing research suggests they can help support your natural production.
+While they are synthetically made, research suggests they can help support your natural production of their critical molecules.

 Ceramides And Wrinkles: The Research

 Several studies have noted ceramides may have a positive effect on skin health and helping wrinkles look better too.
 Watch the video for a review of the research.

 If you're looking for a quality supplement, remember most of the clinical research is on a phytoceramide supplement called LipoWheat.
 As the name tells us, this is a supplement derived from wheat.
 That's not to say rice-photoceramides rice doesn't work.
 They may and some research has noted they do.
 It's just that currently, supplements made from wheat seem to have more research.

 Even though LipoWheat is derived from wheat, it is gluten-free.